FREQUENTLY ASKED QUESTIONS

 Q: What do I need for my pantry if I want to give this Paleo thing a try?

-A: You can get a good sense by reading through my Shopping Guide, which contains lots of info about pantry basics.
-But for my super-comprehensive answer to that question, you’ll have to read the “Stocking Your Kitchen” section in my iPad app.
+A: You can get a good sense by reading through my Paleo Pantry Guide, which contains lots of info about pantry basics.
+But for my super-comprehensive answer to that question, go read the “Stocking Your Kitchen” section in my iPad® app or check out my cookbooks.

 Q: Do you have a good beef/chicken/pork/seafood/etc. recipe?

-A: Probably!
-Check out my free recipe index or get yourself a copy of my iPad app.
+A: Absolutely!
+Check out my free recipe index, download a copy of my iPad app, or order any three of our cookbooks!
 You can also check out my favorite Paleo recipe sites by clicking through the links on my Resources page.

-A: Believe it or not, I have a best-selling five-star-rated iPad cookbook app!
-Read all about my app here — and check out this video to see what it can do:
+A: Believe it or not, I have a bestselling iPad cookbook app—and it won a Webby Award, too!
+Read all about my app here!

 A: I don’t think of Paleo eating as being an exercise in historical reenactment.
 Check out Kurt Harris’s take on this stuff, or what Chris Kresser has to say on this topic; they perfectly articulate how I try to eat.